rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 The *Dao De Jing*: the misinterpreted classic beloved by mystics and anarchists everywhere.

 But look: fundamentally, we can’t really make sense of what the *Dao De Jing* is “really” saying.
-Han Dynasty commentators couldn’t make sense of what the *Dao De Jing* is really saying, either!
-We only realized like 30 years ago that the canonical text might be accidentally reversed (!).
+Even Han Dynasty commentators couldn’t make sense of what the *Dao De Jing* is really saying, either!
+We only realized like 30 years ago that the canonical text might be accidentally reversed (??).
 We kinda just have to accept that any translation is going to import a lot of assumptions.

 So I read the [Ames and Hall “philosophical translation”](https://www.amazon.com/Dao-Jing-Philosophical-Translation-Mandarin/dp/0345444191), which I gather is somewhat idiosyncratic, but relatively thoughtful.
 I also read a few chapters from [Brook Zipporyn’s more recent translation](https://wwnorton.com/books/9781324092476), which felt somewhat more readable.